bigscience-workshop/petals/README.md

 - [Monitor](http://health.petals.ml) for the public swarm: [source code](https://github.com/borzunov/health.petals.ml)
 - Launching your own swarm: [tutorial](https://github.com/bigscience-workshop/petals/wiki/Launch-your-own-swarm)
 - Running a custom foundation model: [tutorial](https://github.com/bigscience-workshop/petals/wiki/Run-a-custom-model-with-Petals)

+📋 If you build an app running BLOOM with Petals, make sure it follows the BLOOM's [terms of use](https://huggingface.co/bigscience/bloom).

 ## How does it work?